 The proposed project has identified a daily population of up to 7,974 residents at full buildout (8,145 without the school) and the daylight hour additional population (school students and staff not living in the community, commercial employees, agriculture and visitors) is estimated conservatively at up to 1,524 persons.
-The total onsite population is calculated at up to 9,498 persons (See Section 5.3).
-Given the project site's location in a VHFHSZ, several fire protection systems have been included in the Proposed Project design, or are otherwise required through relevant codes and standards.
+The total on-site population is calculated at up to 9,498 persons with the school or 8,886 persons without the school (See Section 5.3).
+Given the project site's location in a VHFHSZ, several fire protection systems have been included in the Proposed Project design or are otherwise required through relevant codes and standards.
 Fire protection systems for the proposed project that serve to minimize occupant exposure to wildfire impacts include: